Inflationary phase transitions in the early Universe: A Bayesian study with space-based gravitational-wave detectors: Data-Analysis Framework with Taiji

-The dimensionless function $F(f/f_{\rm ref})$ encodes the spectral shape of the InPT signal and is fully specified by the reference frequency $f_{\rm ref}$.
-Its explicit form, together with the definition of $A_{\rm ref}$, can be found in Ref.~\cite{An:2023jxf} and is not needed for the present parameter inference.
+The dimensionless function $F(f/f_{\rm ref})$ encodes the spectral shape of the InPT signal.
+Here, $F$ is the fixed InPT shape function defined in Eqs.~(2.8)--(2.10), evaluated for the benchmark choice $\beta/H_{\rm inf}=5$.
+The quantities $f_{\rm ref}$ and $A_{\rm ref}$ are the same quantities defined in Sec.~\ref{jvk}.